Key Takeaways from

 Another solution, Dictionaries Conversion Framework, allows to transform semi-structured data in different formats - dictionary entries - into well-structured online dictionaries at unprecedented speed with close to 100% accuracy at the output.

 And finally, one more data solution, Super Corpus Platform, is able to process a massive volume of raw lexical data - up to 8.6 million documents - in only 24 hours.
 This system takes one-day worth of news feed in English collected throughout the entire Internet and in 3 hours creates a structured annotated dataset.

 All these systems might as well be adjusted to work on health-related data - semi-structured EHR and doctor records, unstructured medical research articles and papers, trial reports, feeds from social media, patient feedbacks in health apps and patient portals, and ever real-time data coming from wellness trackers and other wearables.

-In other words, working big data solutions could help doctors, pharma companies, associations and hospitals retrieve valuable information hidden in health data and start a journey to more a progressive, data-driven healthcare experience.
+In other words, companies that develop a data processing software could help doctors, pharma companies, associations and hospitals retrieve valuable information hidden in health data and start a journey to more a progressive, data-driven healthcare experience.